Hollis (singer): Career

 Hollis was nominated for the 2014 Grammy Awards for songwriting and vocals on Macklemore & Ryan Lewis's album, The Heist.

 Wong-Wear is the lead singer for Seattle-based R&B trio The Flavr Blue.
 Alongside her work with the band, Wong-Wear releases music under her first name.
-She released an extended play Half-Life in 2020 and is expected to release a debut record titled Subliminal, which has been preceded by multiple singles.
+She released an extended play Half-Life in 2020 and released a debut record titled Subliminal in 2022, which was preceded by multiple singles.
 She is currently signed to AntiFragile Music.